Markdown

 ### Heading 3

-… and so on until ###### Heading 6
+… and so on until ###### Heading 6 (not advised).

-for the top-level heading in a node, regardless of the place in the website the application will eventually run in.
-The presentation layer will simply ‘demote’ the heading level to the appropriate level calculated from a base level, shoe-horning deep levels at 6.
+When deciding on a heading level, we advise to use # Heading 1 for the top-level heading in a node, regardless of the place in the website the application will eventually run in.
+The presentation layer will simply ‘demote’ the heading level to the appropriate level calculated from a base level, shoehorning deep levels at 6.
 This is also why we advise against heading levels 4, 5 and 6.
-NOTE this is not specific to MarkDown.
+NOTE this is not specific to Markdown.

 Further reading

-These are the basic of MarkDown.
+These are the basic of Markdown.
 If you want to know more, checkout this helpful site.

-code within MarkDown, we do not support this feature, both for security and maintainability reasons.
+NOTE that while a part of the Markdown standard is to render HTML code within Markdown, we do not support this feature, both for security and maintainability reasons.